-M4701 - Tractor Driving Contest (\Open to Marion, Clinton, and Washington County 4-H members) (Open to 4-H members who were at least 8 years of age as of Sept.
+M4701 - Tractor Driving Contest (\Open to Marion, Clinton, and Washington County 4-H members)

+Contest to be held in Marion County

+(Open to 4-H members who were at least 8 years of age as of Sept.
 1 of the current 4-H year.
 This project is not premium eligible and is not eligible for Illinois State Fair consideration.)